noemiBa/Risk-with-Bot/README.md

 - Country.java: a basic class that defines the Object Country.
 Each Country has: 1) name, 2) X coordinates, 3) Y coordinates, 4) continent it belongs to, 5) arrayList of adjacent countries indexes.
 I have also added some methods that I believe may come in handy in the future, even though they have not been used yet.

 Note: the code needs commenting.
 I will comment it tomorrow.

+30/01/2021
+7 classes added:
+- Folder Hierarchy added and restructured, packages added for different groups of classes
+- Player.java contains a Player interface implemented in PassivePlayer.java and extended in ActivePlayer.java
+- Card.java contains a Card class used as the generic type in the cards ArrayList located in Deck.java
+- Game.java is currently being used for testing but it is intended to be used for game logic and ui changes throughout the game
+- Main.java will run the finished Game class